Kyrluckechuck/spotify-library-manager/README.md

 This started as a simple want to mass-download songs for specific artists since they were not otherwise available, and snowballed into a full-fledged library management platform including:
 - Task queuing system, allowing downloads to continue after restarts*
-  - Semi-lossy, where jobs which are interrupted will not be recovered, but any un-started jobs can be.
+  - *Semi-lossy, where jobs which are interrupted will not be recovered, but any un-started jobs will be.
 Jobs can safely be restarted manually, though.
 - Artist discography syncing and mass-downloading
-- Artist tracking
+- Artist tracking - auto downloading missing releases (including new)
-- Fetch metdata for all albums available for tracked artists
+- Fetch metadata for all albums available for tracked artists
 - Mark un-downloaded albums as non-wanted
   - Useful for artists which have a large backlog of music you don't want, but you still want to track their latest stuff automatically
 - Download all "wanted" albums (via queued tasks)